stelligent/cfn-nag-pipeline/README.md

 ## Installation
 To install, navigate to the cfn-nag-pipeline application in the AWS Serverless Repo console and click deploy.

+### Custom Rules
+The "application" deployed in SAR reflects always reflects the latest version of cfn_nag published to [rubygems.org](https://rubygems.org/gems/cfn-nag).
+This means the "core" rules should always be up to date.
+That said, if you have developed custom rules, as of 0.5.5 you can load those rules from an S3 bucket of your choosing.
+At the point of deploying the "application" from SAR, you can select a rule bucket name and a prefix within that bucket.
+Any objects with a key of the form: prefix/\*Rule.rb will be loaded as a cfn_nag rule.

 ## Reference the Lambda from Code Pipeline

 * Add a source step for a repository with CloudFormation templates